githubtraining/training-manual/docs/25_git_lfs.md

 1. Navigate to [git-lfs.github.com](https://git-lfs.github.com/) and click **Download**.

-   > Tip: For more information about alternative ways to install Git LFS for Windows, see this [Getting started guide](https://github.com/github/git-lfs#getting-started).
+   ?> For more information about alternative ways to install Git LFS for Windows, see this [Getting started guide](https://github.com/github/git-lfs#getting-started).

 1. On your computer, locate the downloaded file.
 1. Double click on the file called _git-lfs-windows-1.X.X.exe_, where 1.X.X is replaced with the Git LFS version you downloaded.
 When you open this file Windows will run a setup wizard to install Git LFS.